Update: you can order the Jules Tournier pure wool jacket now on the shop .

 How to wear our thick khaki wool jacket?

-We look at some examples together.
+Let's look at some examples together.

-How to get the thick Jules Tournier and Polartec Alpha® wool jacket?
+How to get the Jules Tournier and Polartec Alpha® thick wool jacket?

 You can order the Jules Tournier pure wool jacket now on the shop !